thomas-sittler/jekyll-now/piaf.md

 ---
 layout: post
-title:  "'Why ain't causal decision theorists rich Some speculations'"
+title:  "Why ain't causal decision theorists rich?
+Some speculations"
 ---
 # CDT is underspecified
 Standard causal decision theory is underspecified.
 It needs a theory of counterfactual reasoning.